christopherdurr/booknotes/neversplitdifference.md

 To quiet the voices in your head, make your sole and all-encompassing focus the other person and what they have to say.

+## Chapter 3: Don't feel their pain, label it

+Emotions aren’t the obstacles, they are the means.

+Playing dumb is a valid negotiating technique, and “I don’t understand” is a legitimate response.
+But ignoring the other party’s position only builds up frustration and makes them less likely to do what you want.

+When we closely observe a person’s face, gestures, and tone of voice, our brain begins to align with theirs in a process called neural resonance, and that lets us know more fully what they think and feel

+Labeling is a way of validating someone’s emotion by acknowledging it.
+Give someone’s emotion a name and you show you identify with how that person feels.
+Once you’ve thrown out a label, be quiet and listen.

+The fastest and most efficient means of establishing a quick working relationship is to acknowledge the negative and diffuse it.

+List every terrible thing your counterpart could say about you, an *accusation audit*

+Remember you’re dealing with a person who wants to be appreciated and understood.
+So use labels to reinforce and encourage positive perceptions and dynamics.

+## Chaper 4: BEWARE “YES”—MASTER “NO”

+For good negotiators, “No” is pure gold.
+That negative provides a great opportunity for you and the other party to clarify what you really want by eliminating what you don’t want.

+“No” is the start of the negotiation, not the end of it

+Your invitation for the other side to say “No” has an amazing power to bring down barriers and allow for beneficial communication.

+There are actually three kinds of “Yes”: Counterfeit, Confirmation, and Commitment.

+Using all your skills to create rapport, agreement, and connection with a counterpart is useful, but ultimately that connection is useless unless the other person feels that they are equally as responsible, if not solely responsible, for creating the connection and the new ideas they have.

+Sometimes, if you’re talking to somebody who is just not listening, the only way you can crack their cranium is to antagonize them into “No.”
+One great way to do this is to mislabel one of the other party’s emotions or desires

+## Chapter 5: Trigger the two words that immediately transform any negotiation